Division algebra: Not necessarily associative division algebras

-We may say an algebra A has multiplicative inverses if for any nonzero $a \in A$ there is an element $a^{-1} \in A$ with $aa^{-1} = a^{-1}a = 1$.
+We may say an algebra A has multiplicative inverses if for any nonzero a ∈ A there is an element a^{−1} ∈ A with aa^{−1} = a^{−1}a = 1.
 An associative algebra has multiplicative inverses if and only if it is a division algebra.
 However, this fails for nonassociative algebras.
 The sedenions are a nonassociative algebra over the real numbers that has multiplicative inverses, but is not a division algebra.
-On the other hand, we can construct a division algebra without multiplicative inverses by taking the quaternions and modifying the product, setting $i^2 = -1 + \epsilon j$ for some small nonzero real number $\epsilon$ while leaving the rest of the multiplication table unchanged.
-The element $i$ then has both right and left inverses, but they are not equal.
+On the other hand, we can construct a division algebra without multiplicative inverses by taking the quaternions and modifying the product, setting ^{2} = −1 + εj for some small nonzero real number ε while leaving the rest of the multiplication table unchanged.
+The element i then has both right and left inverses, but they are not equal.